Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Complexity of root-tracking and root-tracking for RD

-\end{prop} Where, the last term $C(b, m)$ at \eqref{eq:computational-complexity-of-root-tracking-no-memorization} stands for the cost of computing a derivative tensor, the third for evaluating the multilinear form it defines, the second for summing over the evaluated forms, and the first for finding a linear pre-image under $D_{\bm{x}}F$.
+\end{prop} The last summand in \eqref{eq:computational-complexity-of-root-tracking-no-memorization} with $C(b, m)$ stands for the cost of computing the derivative tensors, the third for evaluating the multilinear forms they define, the second for summing over the evaluated forms, and the first for finding a linear pre-image under $D_{\bm{x}}F$.